dmx-systems/dmx-documentation/docs/user.rst

 In the examples above you have seen nodes that are connected by edges, e.g. two topics (or topic types) that are connected by associations.
 This is not sufficient in a data model that is supposed to show real-world relationships.
 The associations themselves can be very complex and can have many properties.

+With DMX's associative data model, these complex associations can be modelled and they can even be visualized on topic maps:
-DMX can visualize this as edges connecting to other edges.
+They show as associations connected to other associations.

 Let's return to the example of a publication and its author:
 The authorship is a qualified description of the association between a person and a publication.